 In funding centers, PDF looks for innovative, pioneering work that advances the understanding and treatment of Parkinson's disease.
 Our investment at these three centers covers the spectrum of Parkinson’s research: basic, translational and clinical.
 Parkinson's Research Centers are funded based on continuing excellent performance, accredited by peer review from the Scientific Advisory Committee.

-In the current fiscal year, the Center Grants program will account for about $2.38 million — more than 50 percent of our total research budget.
+In the current fiscal year, the Research Center program will account for about $2.36 million — more than 50 percent of our total research budget.